Primary

 Keep your elbows pointed at the ceiling throughout—do not let them flare outward.
 Lower the bar toward your forehead or slightly behind your head for a better stretch.
 Control the eccentric carefully; this is not an exercise to rush.

-Want Skull Crusher in your program?
+See where Skull Crusher fits in your weekly plan

 Lie on bench holding EZ bar with narrow grip.